-Every active registered voter in San Diego County will receive a ballot in the mail for the Sept.
-14 California Gubernatorial Recall Election.
+Under the Voters Choice Act every active registered voter in San Diego County will receive a ballot in the mail for all future elections.

 Voting by mail is not a new phenomenon for San Diego County.
-Over 75% of its registered voters were already signed up to permanently receive their ballot by mail for the March 2020 primary election and 100% of active registered voters were mailed a ballot for the November 2020 presidential general election, so the San Diego County Registrar of Voters is well positioned moving forward.
+Prior to the County of San Diego Board of Supervisor's unanimous decision to transition to the Voter's Choice Act, over 80% of registered voters were signed up to permanently receive their ballot by mail for every election.

+In addition, 100% of active registered voters were mailed a ballot for both the Nov.
+2020 presidential general election and Sept.
+2021 gubernatorial recall election, so the San Diego County Registrar of Voters is well positioned moving forward.

-With such a large percentage who have preferred voting by mail over the years, the Registrar has matured its processes and increased capacity for the better part of two decades and are more than prepared to manage the processing of mail ballots accurately and securely.
+With such a large percentage who prefer voting by mail over the years, the Registrar has matured its processes and increased capacity for the better part of two decades and are more than prepared to manage the processing of mail ballots accurately and securely.